Find answers to common questions below.

 The Big Apple Awards team and review committee will have access to nomination information.
 Nominations are accepted anonymously, and your nominee will not be given your name without your permission.
 It is possible that statements from nominations will be used anonymously on social media for the promotion of the awards program.

 Recipient selection is a multi-step process that takes many months—and it all starts with you!
 Students, families, administrators, and community members can all nominate any DOE teacher or counselor.
 We then initiate a rigorous selection process that includes multiple stakeholders across the DOE.

 What does it mean to be a Big Apple Award winner?

 Recipients receive surprise appearances from the chancellor, deputy chancellors, and other members of the NYC education community, notifying them of their award.
 This allows us to honor and celebrate these exceptional teachers and counselors in their teaching environment, sometimes even with their students and colleagues!

 Big Apple Award recipients have the opportunity to serve as Big Apple Fellows, in addition to continuing their amazing work in the classroom.
-Fellows meet monthly to develop their leadership skills and expertise in education.
+Fellows meet to develop their leadership skills and expertise in education.